obah2008/SOC-Automation/README.md

 This project demonstrates how AI-powered automation can streamline Security Operations Center (SOC) workflows.
 Using **n8n**, **Ollama**, **Splunk**, and **Slack**, the setup enables autonomous alert processing and decision-making, essentially turning a local LLM into an **AI security agent**.

+Since this setup is completely local, it removes the privacy risk that comes with feeding data into an API accessesed LLM?
 ---

 ## Components